-6 THE PITCH - CRICKET BC has selected a NATURAL pitch for 2021 tournament.
+6 THE PITCH - CRICKET BC-BC BIG BASH shall select either NATURAL or ARTIFICIAL pitches for any tournament.

 6.1 Area of pitch - per MCC Laws & the area of each pitch will be per availability.

 6.2 Fitness of pitch for play